-To be honest, I didn’t expect a Coleburn to ever be released again.
+To be honest, I didn’t expect a Coleburn ever to be released again.
 But to my surprise, Gordon & MacPhail proved me wrong when they released this Coleburn 1981.
 Does this mean we can expect even more releases in the future?
-I have no idea, we will have to wait and see, but if it does happen then there can never be many.
+I have no idea, we will have to wait and see, but there can never be many if it happens.

-When it comes to my experience with Coleburn, I have tasted a few in the past like this one from 1980.
-But this is the first time I am going to taste a Coleburn that has matured in a sherry cask.
+When it comes to my experience with Coleburn, I have tasted a few in the past, like this one from 1980.
+But this is the first time I will taste a Coleburn that has matured in a sherry cask.
 So that can be very interesting!

 Coleburn 1981 tasting notes:

 Nose: The obvious sherry notes at first: tobacco, prunes, blueberries, and some lovely chocolate.
 A hint of leather and walnuts.
 But after a few minutes, light citrus elements start to develop here.
 Nice to see how the blueberries and the citrus interact here.
 With water: I get a lot of oranges.
 And this works very well here!

 Taste: It starts with menthol, tobacco and orange zest.
 A hint of blueberries, cherries and a little topping of chocolate chips.
 Stewed apples covered in cacao powder.
 Followed by some oak spices.
 With water: much sweeter, and it’s leaning a bit more toward oranges again.
 But the palate is a little thin now.

 Finish: The finish is somewhat short; I expected a bit more here.
 With chocolate and a hint of apple.
 A little bit of menthol, which hints towards After Eight.
 Some spices in the background.